- Discovering Malta

 Making a Game Plan

 Though Malta is a small country, there is a ton to see.
 An itinerary is a must; otherwise, it can become overwhelming.
 Our time in this island nation was limited, with only four days to travel to and from Malta.
 We made the most of every moment.
-Ideally, it would be perfect to give Malta an entire week.
-If you can, you will truly enjoy what this amazing country has to offer.
+Ideally, it would be best to give Malta an entire week.
+If you can, you will truly enjoy what this fantastic country offers.

 Malta is a country that is ideally seen by car.
-The public transportation system is cumbersome and slow we have been told by many.
-Though since posting the article several Maltese residents have let us know it does work quite well.
+Many have told us that the public transportation system is slow and cumbersome.
+Since posting the article, several Maltese residents have let us know it works quite well.
 We found driving relatively easy though the roads can be pretty beat up in some spots.
 Signage is all in English, which aids in navigation, but they drive on the left side of the road, which we recognize can be a challenge for some.
 Taxis are available but are pretty pricey.
-There was no Uber in Malta but they have Bolt which is popular and is known to be more reliable than Ecab.
+There was no Uber in Malta, but they have Bolt, which is popular and known to be more reliable than Ecab.